 You can improve them by creating a virtual company newsroom to curate information and give team members a reliable way to stay current.
 A governance center is a good idea as well since it allows employees to share information while adhering to company policies.

 Also having team meetings where information is shared and team members have the chance to go over questions and concerns is a great way to help your employees get the help they need to stay focused and motivated throughout the week.
-It’s also a good idea to keep an open policy on asking questions and having information easily available to employees about that pertains to their job.
+It’s also a good idea to keep an open policy on asking questions and having information easily available to employees that pertains to their job.

 Incorporate Social Media